In the Democratic Republic of the Congo, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

-Humanity & Inclusion has been in the Democratic Republic of the Congo since 1994, fostering a culture of dignity, access, and inclusion for ALL people with disabilities and who are vulnerable.
+Humanity & Inclusion has been in the Democratic Republic of the Congo since 1995, fostering a culture of dignity, access, and inclusion.
 Over time, we have evolved our work to meet the dynamic needs of the communities where we serve.

 Read on to learn more about our past work in DRC, and consider investing in our future.

 The organization clears mines and explosive remnants of war to secure the land and improve the living conditions of communities living in conflict-affected areas.